Monika-81/Project1/README.md

 ### **Acknowledgement**

-- Nicklas Elling at Dataföreningen Stockholm for introducing me to Code Institute.
+- **Nicklas Elling** at Dataföreningen Stockholm for introducing me to Code Institute.
-- My mentor Precious Ijege at Code Institute for valuable input and encouragement.
+- My mentor **Precious Ijege** at Code Institute for valuable input and encouragement.
-- The Slack community for be such an open, warm and charing place.
+- The Slack community for be such an open, warm and sharing place.
-- My friend and senior developer Alfred Skedebäck for the motivation and introduction to important basics as a future developer, even before my studies started.
+- My friend and senior developer **Alfred Skedebäck** for the motivation and introduction to important basics as a future developer, even before my studies started.
 And for his input about best and general practice as well as hints about improvements for this project.
-- Viet Hoang for letting me run the page by him and for getting user experience input before, during and at the final stage of the project.
+- **Viet Hoang** for letting me run the page by him and for getting user experience input before, during and at the final stage of the project.